 And research shows that genetically-modified food sales decrease with labeling laws.

-While much of the world’s educated consumers are pushing for either banning or at least requiring GMO labeling, many of the world’s largest growing regions still embrace growing GMO crops.
+While much of the world’s educated consumers are pushing for either banning GMO crops or at least requiring GMO labeling, many of the world’s largest growing regions still embrace growing GMO crops.
 These include China, Canada, countries in Africa, and much of South America.
-And in the U.S., some 90% of acres planted are now from genetically modified seeds.
+In the U.S., some 90% of acres planted are now from genetically modified seeds.

 Just consider a planet where nearly all the crops grown will not produce seeds.
 What will such a world look like?
 It will be a world dominated by the Monsanto Corporation.
 Why?
 Because most of their GM seeds have been modified to – among other things – not produce plantable seeds.
 This means that farmers will have to rely upon one supplier – the owner of the patented seed to supply them with their seeds: Monsanto.